Donald Trump's conflict with the news media: "Enemy of the people"

-Ban from social media

-After losing the 2020 presidential election to Joe Biden, Trump persistently undermined the election results in the weeks leading to Biden's inauguration.
-His tweets played a role in inciting the January 6, 2021, attack of the US Capitol during the formal counting of electoral votes.
-Though the Senate eventually acquitted Trump during his second impeachment, social media companies swiftly banned him.
-Facebook and Instagram banned him for two years.
-Twitter permanently suspended his @realDonaldTrump handle, followed by the official account of his campaign (@TeamTrump) and the accounts of allies who posted on his behalf, like Trump campaign digital director Gary Coby.
-Twitter also deleted three tweets by Trump on the @POTUS handle and barred access to the presidential account until Joe Biden's inauguration.
-During the first week that Trump was banned on several platforms (January 9–15), election-related misinformation declined 73 percent, according to research analytics firm Zignal Labs.

 Removal of specific media personnel and outlets

 In November 2018, Trump abruptly banned CNN reporter Jim Acosta from the White House after he asked a difficult question at a press conference and refused to relinquish the microphone before asking his second question; Trump berated him from the podium.
 CNN's lawsuit filed in response (on due process grounds) resulted in Acosta's access being restored before the end of the month.
 Thereafter, the White House published standards of conduct for press conferences.
 In early 2019, the Trump administration updated eligibility rules for White House press passes, yanking credentials from most of the White House press corps and refusing to give exemptions to Trump critics.

 In August 2019, the Trump administration suspended, after allowing for an administrative appeal, the White House press pass of Playboy writer Brian Karem after a confrontation he had in the Rose Garden with right-wing commentator Sebastian Gorka.
 A panel of the DC Circuit Court of Appeals affirmed restoration of Karem's access on the grounds he was not afforded due process due to lack of published conduct standards for events outside of press conferences.

 Shortly after the beginning of the President's second term, media outlets which published coverage Trump considered unfavorable were denied office space in the Pentagon, though still allowed to enter the building: CNN, The Washington Post, The Hill, The War Zone, NBC News, The New York Times, NPR, and Politico.
 These were replaced by outlets which had not requested Pentagon office space, almost all of which leaned conservative: Newsmax, the Washington Examiner, The Daily Caller, The Free Press, One America News Network, the New York Post, Breitbart News, and HuffPost (which leans progressive).
-In February 2025, President Trump indefinitely banned Associated Press reporters from pooled press events in the Oval Office on aboard Air Force One because they continued to use the term "Gulf of Mexico" instead of Trump's preferred term "Gulf of America".
+The New York Times challenged the escort requirement in December 2025 and in July 2026, a federal judge ordered the Defense Department to halt this order temporarily on First Amendment grounds.
+In February 2025, President Trump indefinitely banned Associated Press reporters from pooled press events in the Oval Office and aboard Air Force One because they continued to use the term "Gulf of Mexico" instead of Trump's preferred term "Gulf of America".
 The decision is being challenged in Associated Press v.
 Budowich.